Award Season Manicures Part 2 – Grammy’s and Oscar’s

 Lizzo by Eri Ishizu

-For me this look was all about innovation.
+For me, this look was all about innovation.
 Ishizu named this the ‘lucky eight design’ and painted the number eight on each nail to represent Lizzo’s eight nominations (iconic!).
 The look was such a playful and creative way to celebrate the success of an incredible artist on a special night.
 Additionally, the nails really complemented Lizzo’s all-white Versace gown with faux-fur.

 Camila Cabello by Kim Truong

-Putting a spin on a French Manicure is definitely one of the biggest trends we have seen rise this past year.
+Putting a spin on a French Manicure is definitely one of the biggest trends we have seen a rise in this past year.
 I always love to see how artists embody this in different ways.
 Truong did this by swapping the classic white tips with black polish to match Cabello’s dress, showcasing an edgy yet elegant look.

 Cynthia Erivo by Gina Oh

 Gina Oh took this look to the next level by contrasting two different designs; one hand was inspired by Vincent van Gogh’s “Starry Night” and the other paid homage to Harriet Tubman following the North Star to freedom.
-This is the definition of treating the nails like a canvas and slaying it.
+This is the definition of treating the nails as a canvas and slaying it.
 I love how nail art has the power to tell a story, celebrate history and generate conversations.